-- ISO's job is to make international standards, & is coordinated by a central secretariat in Geneva, Switzerland.
+- ISO's job is to make international standards, and is coordinated by a central secretariat in Geneva, Switzerland.

-- ISO is a non-profit organization, selling standards allows it to finance development, maintenance, & making new standards in a neutral environment.
+- ISO is a non-profit organization, selling standards allows it to finance development, maintenance, and making new standards in a neutral environment.

-- ISO bring together experts to share knowledge, & develop international standards that provide solutions to global challenges.
+- ISO bring together experts to share knowledge, and develop international standards that provide solutions to global challenges.

-Quality does not come randomly; it is an organized effort, a thoughtful planning, & a constant commitment to continuous improvement.
-This is what 4Z for Quality is well aware of, & this is the essence of what it offers to its valued customers
+Quality does not come randomly; it is an organized effort, a thoughtful planning, and a constant commitment to continuous improvement.
+This is what 4Z for Quality is well aware of, and this is the essence of what it offers to its valued customers

 ISO in Numbers: